 I help organize the annual Amigos for Christ Rosary Run, a motorcycle ride that raises money to provide running water to communities in Nicaragua.
 We say a decade of the rosary at each of 5 locations, with peaceful and reflective rides along the bay and the lakeshore and throughout the beautiful back roads of northeast Wisconsin.

 I’m a 3rd degree knight in the Abbot Pennings Council of the Knights of Columbus.
 I’ve volunteered for several years at St. John the Evangelist Homeless Shelter.
-When I was 17, my mother took me to my first American Red Cross blood drive, and as of February 2013, I’m now an 18-gallon donor (my daughters have all donated now too).
+When I was 17, my mother took me to my first American Red Cross blood drive, and I’m now an 18-gallon donor (my daughters have all donated now too).
 I’ve made two trips to New Orleans (2007 & 2008) working with Catholic Charities to help homeowners cleanup and rebuild after hurricane Katrina.

 I’ve also participated in other community events over the years:

 - Polar Plunge for Special Olympics (Feb 2009)